AlgyJr/ios_guides/Navigation-Controller.md

 `UITableView`.

-Our `NameControllerDelegate` protocol defines a single method `didSaveName` that will be called when the user has initiates a save action in our `NameController`.
-In order call this method, we'll need to keep a reference to the `delegate` in our `NameController`.
+Our `NameControllerDelegate` protocol defines a single method `didSaveName` that will be called when the user has initiated a save action in our `NameController`.
+In order to call this method, we'll need to keep a reference to the `delegate` in our `NameController`.

 Lastly, we need to add a save button to our navigation bar and set its action to call a method `saveButtonTapped` in our `NameController` that will propagate the event to our `NameControllerDelegate`.

-Putting everything together the code looks like this:
+After putting everything together the code looks like this:

 ```swift
 import UIKit